pinojs/pino/README.md

 * 4KB of spare RAM will be needed for logging
 * As opposed to the default mode, there is not a one-to-one relationship between calls to logging methods (e.g. `logger.info`) and writes to a log file (or log stream)
 * There is a possibility of the most recently buffered log messages being lost (up to 4KB of logs)
-  * For instance, a powercut will mean no logs are written
+  * For instance, a powercut will mean up to 4KB of buffered logs will be lost
   * A sigkill (or other untrappable signal) will probably result in the same
   * If writing to a stream other than `process.stdout` or `process.stderr`, there is a slight possibility of lost logs or even partially written logs if the OS buffers don't have enough space, or something else is being written to the stream (or maybe some other reason we've not thought of)